-As architects and engineers, we are often using AutoCAD for drafting floor plans, sections, elevations, layouts, and product manufacturing drawings.
-If you’ve ever tried it out before, you’ll think that the software seems advanced if you don’t know what you’re doing.
-But I personally believe this is one of the easiest software to learn like SketchUp.
-Here is what I can say about it and how to get started with AutoCAD in a quick and easy way!
+As architects and engineers, we frequently use AutoCAD for drafting floor plans, sections, elevations, layouts, and product manufacturing drawings.
+If you’ve ever tried it out before, you may have found that the software seems advanced if you don’t know what you’re doing.
+However, I personally believe that this is one of the easiest software programs to learn, just like SketchUp.
+So, here’s what I can say about it and how to get started with AutoCAD in a quick and easy way!

 What is AutoCAD ?

-To download AutoCAD, you’ll first need to have an Autodesk account.
-There are versions for Windows and Mac, which slightly differ in terms of UI, but the installation processes are very similar.
+To download AutoCAD, you’ll first need to create an Autodesk account.
+There are versions available for both Windows and Mac, and although they have slightly different user interfaces, the installation processes are very similar.

 Get started with AutoCAD

 What are the Basics to know to get started with AutoCAD ?

 Once you have installed the software, the first step is to familiarize yourself with the user interface and set up your workspace.
 Before diving into learning the basics, make sure you feel comfortable working with AutoCAD.
 Take the time to get acquainted with the interface and the tools.
 Knowing where each tool is located will make your work easier.

 To start a new project in AutoCAD, open the software and click on “Start Drawing.”
 This will take you to AutoCAD’s main working screen, where all 2D and 3D drawings take place.
 The layout of this screen differs slightly depending on whether you are using Windows or Mac, but both have the same basic elements.
 Essentially, the main screen is composed of the following: